pace/cloud-sdk-ios/docs/index.md

 ### From 8.x.x to 9.x.x

 + `TokenValidator` is now part of `IDKit` instead of `AppKit`
++ The response of `POIKit.requestCoFuGasStation(center:, radius:)` does not filter the stations by their online status any more.
+The response may now also include **offline** stations
 + Implement default receipt image download handling (Requires `NSPhotoLibraryUsageDescription` to be set in target properties)

 ## IDKit